dhutapratama/docs/eloquent-factories.md

 State manipulation methods allow you to define discrete modifications that can be applied to your model factories in any combination.
 For example, your `Database\Factories\UserFactory` factory might contain a `suspended` state method that modifies one of its default attribute values.

-State transformation methods typically call the `state` method provided by Laravel's base factory class.
+State transformation methods typically call the `state` method provided by Lets's base factory class.
 The `state` method accepts a closure which will receive the array of raw attributes defined for the factory and should return an array of attributes to modify:

     use Illuminate\Database\Eloquent\Factories\Factory;